geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/managing-users-and-groups/authentication-mode.md

 If you are using Apache's `mod_auth_openidc` module, then you do *not* have to do JWT validation - Apache will ensure they are valid when it attaches the headers to the request.

-However, if you are using robot access to GeoServer, you can attach an Access Token to the request header for access.
+However, if you are using robot access to GeoNetwork, you can attach an Access Token to the request header for access.

 ```
 Authentication: Bearer `base64 JWT Access Token`